How to Make a Small Garden Flag

 One of the biggest reasons that I sew and create crafts is to get exactly what I want.
-I am not always a mainstream kinda babe, so making things allows me to have the colors, patterns and shapes that appeal to me.
+My passions are not always depicted in the mainstream marketplace (at prices I like), so making things allows me to have the colors, patterns and shapes that appeal to me.
 Ideas can come from anywhere.

-Here are sources of ideas if you need a little jump start on what your flag will include:
+Here are sources of ideas and patterns if you need a little jump start on what your flag will include:

-Also, since I am quite the re-user and recycler, I may base my flag idea on the what I can create with fabric colors and patterns that I already have at home.
+Also, since I am quite the re-user and recycler, I may base my flag idea on what I can create with the fabrics, their colors, and quilt or cookie cutter patterns that I already have at home.

 Choose a Flag Size